domapic/domapic-base/README.md

 	// false
 	```

-* `FromCode` - Returns an error created with the constructor correspondant to the provided html error status code:
+* `FromCode` - Returns an error created with the constructor correspondent to the provided html error status code:

 	```js
 	return Promise.reject(new service.errors.FromCode(403, 'Custom message'))